papr8ka/-lwjgl-basics-wiki/Lerp-Blur-Brief.md

 Our texture will use `GL_LINEAR_MIPMAP_LINEAR` as the filter, and `GL_CLAMP_TO_EDGE` for wrap mode.

-Our fragment shader is only changed slightly.
-We specify a `bias` amount (0.0 or greater) to influence which mipmap level the driver picks from.
+Now, when rendering, we need to tell GL which mipmap level to sample from, based on how strong we want our blur to appear.
+We can do this with the optional `bias` parameter for `texture2D`, in order to influence which mipmap level the driver picks from.

 ```glsl
 ...